S-S-JHOTHEESHWAR/IMD-AWS-ARG-Quality-Control-Health-Monitoring-System/README.md

 ---

-# 🌍 Project Overview
+## 🌍 Project Overview

-The **IMD AWS–ARG Quality Control & Health Monitoring System** is a Python-based desktop application developed for the **India Meteorological Department (IMD)** to automate the monitoring, validation, and reporting of meteorological observations collected from Automatic Weather Stations (AWS) and Automatic Rain Gauges (ARG).
+The **IMD AWS–ARG Quality Control & Health Monitoring System** is a Python-based desktop application developed for the **India Meteorological Department (IMD)** to automate the monitoring, validation, and reporting of meteorological observations collected from **Automatic Weather Stations (AWS)** and **Automatic Rain Gauges (ARG)**.

+AWS and ARG stations deployed across **Tamil Nadu and Puducherry** transmit meteorological observations to the central IMD server at **Pune** at regular **15-minute intervals**.
+These observations include parameters such as temperature, relative humidity, wind speed, wind direction, atmospheric pressure, rainfall, and battery status.

+To ensure the reliability and operational quality of the incoming data, each transmission must be validated against established quality control standards.
+Traditionally, this validation and station health assessment process involved significant manual effort, requiring continuous monitoring of large volumes of station data.

-The system eliminates the need for manual inspection of large volumes of station data by automatically downloading observations, performing WMO-compliant quality control checks, detecting faulty sensors, tracking station health, and generating detailed Excel-based health reports.
+The developed system automates this workflow by downloading station observations, performing **WMO-compliant quality control checks**, detecting faulty or intermittent sensors, assessing station health, tracking historical station performance, and generating detailed Excel-based reports.
+This enables faster identification of data quality issues, reduces manual workload, and improves the efficiency of operational meteorological monitoring.

-The application supports both **Tamil Nadu** and **Puducherry** meteorological networks and provides real-time monitoring through an integrated scheduler and automated browser workflow.

 ---